 The project launch was held in the old Motorola research center in Oracle in 1985.
 It was the glasnost era, and among those participating in the endeavor aside from luminaries of the Royal Society, NASA and the Smithsonian, were the valiant Russian scientists who first experimented with closed systems, contributed to building the Mir space station and sent plants and small animals up with the cosmonauts, dreaming of an interplanetary future for Earth’s life forms.
 In the captivating atmosphere of that large timbered conference room, I apperceived the value of humanity’s epic quest for knowledge.
 That value was restored to me while perusing the extraordinarily wide-ranging research concerning meteorites and I hope the book will communicate some of the sense of amazement I experienced while writing it.

-Aside from Egypt and space (urban, inner and outer) I’m a jazz aficionado and had the honor of managing one of America’s most splendid music venues and performing arts centers, the Caravan of Dreams, in Fort Worth Texas (1988-1992).
-The Caravan was another seminal project realized by the Institute of Ecotechnics, with Kathelin Hoffman Gray as artistic director.
-I hope to write about the adventure of bringing avant-garde arts and music to the heart of conservative America one of these fine days.
+Aside from Egypt and space (urban, inner and outer) I’m a jazz aficionado and had the honor of working in and later managing one of America’s most splendid music venues and performing arts centers, the Caravan of Dreams, in Fort Worth Texas (1985-1992).
+The Caravan was another seminal project realized by the Institute of Ecotechnics, with Kathelin Gray as artistic director.

 Thanks for the visit! (firstname.lastname@example.org)